top of page

 Sunrise at Valhalla Pier in South Lake Tahoe California

-Located off HWY 89, Valhalla Pier is one of the few piers in South Lake Tahoe open to the public.
-This is a great spot to catch the sunset, and if your an early riser, visiting during sunrise is even better!
+Located off Highway 89, Valhalla Pier is one of the few piers in South Lake Tahoe open to the public.
+This is a great spot to catch the sunset, and if you're an early riser, visiting during sunrise is even better!

 6. Fallen Leaf Lake